SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 <img src="images/Code1Query.png?raw=true"/>
 <img src="images/Code2Query2.png?raw=true"/>

 Next, I set out to find which country owed the largest amount in loans to the IDA and which owed the least.
-Using **MAX/MIN** functions, results showed that **India** owes just shy of **1 Billion US dollars** in loans coming in at $793,256,128.00. **Mozambique** appears to have a credit in the amount of -$5.37.
+Using **MAX/MIN** functions, results showed that **India** owes the largest single loan amount just shy of **800 Million US dollars** coming in at $793,256,128.00. **Mozambique** appears to have a credit in the amount of -$5.37.

 <img src="images/Code4.png?raw=true"/>
 <img src="images/Code4Query.png?raw=true"/>
 <img src="images/Code5.png?raw=true"/>
 <img src="images/Code5Query.png?raw=true"/>

-With **India** owing just shy of **1B US dollars** to the IDA, I wanted to take a closer look.
+With **India** owing just shy of **800M US dollars** to the IDA, I wanted to take a closer look.
 First, I listed all **56,190** transactions and their corresponding fields for the country.

 <img src="images/Code6.png?raw=true"/>
 <img src="images/Code6Query.png?raw=true"/>

 I then filtered further by the types/number of projects India received funds for.
-There are over **39,500** different project names listed for India alone with some of the projects having multiple instances.
-For Example, there are over 136 HIGHWAYS, 294 RAILWAYS, and 276 TELECOMMUNICATIONS projects all of which carry a **ZERO Balance**.
+There are over **39,500** different project names listed for **India** alone with some of the projects having multiple loans.
+For Example, there are **over 136 HIGHWAYS, 294 RAILWAYS, and 276 TELECOMMUNICATIONS** projects all of which carry a **ZERO Balance**.

 <img src="images/Code7.png?raw=true"/>
 <img src="images/Code7Query.png?raw=true"/>
 <img src="images/Code7Query2.png?raw=true"/>

+Next I wanted to know which project of India's had the highest balance owed.
+Results revealed that the **IN: SSA III**, an elementary school education project, owes nearly **$800 Million US dollars**.

 <img src="images/Code8.png?raw=true"/>